Peace with God Through Faith

 Answer: I have faith.

 That’s marvelous.
 But how strong is your faith?
 Are there not times when you struggle with doubt?
-Many people have fallen into the error of putting faith in their own faith, rather than faith in Christ.
-But no one’s faith is free from questions, anxieties, doubts, or fears.
-So how can you ever be sure that your faith is enough?
+Don’t fall into the error of putting faith in your own faith, rather than faith in Christ.
+No one’s faith is free from questions, anxieties, doubts, or fears.
+If you are trusting in your faith, you will never be sure that your faith is enough.

 Did you notice the one common factor in these three inadequate answers?
-They all begin with the fatal little word “I.” I love Jesus; I am committed; I have faith.
-And the problem with anything that begins with “I” is that it is never complete, never what it might be, and never what it could be.
+They all begin with the fatal little word I. I love Jesus.
+I am committed.
+I have faith.
+And the problem with anything that begins with I is that it is never complete, never what it might be, and never what it should be.

 God’s work in us is begun, but it is not yet complete.
 So while it is wonderfully true that we love Jesus, are committed to serve Jesus, and have faith in Jesus, none of these things is what they might be or what, one day, they will be.
 Our faith, service, and love for Christ are still a work in progress.

-None of us is yet what we will be, and that is why we can never find confidence before God through anything in ourselves.
-There is only one solid ground of assurance: It is the blood of Jesus.
-We are “justified by his blood.”
+None of us are yet what we will be, and that is why we can never find confidence before God through anything in ourselves.
+There is only one solid ground of assurance: We are “justified by his blood” (Romans 5:9).

-- Which of the following questions is most difficult for you right now?
-Why?
+- Which of the following questions is most difficult for you right now: Does God really care?
+Why is this happening to me?
+How can I be sure I will make it to heaven?

 - On a scale of 1 (none) to 10 (absolutely) how confident are you that when you die you will go to heaven?
 Where does your confidence or lack of confidence come from?

-- React to the statement: “There is only one solid ground of assurance: It is the blood of Jesus.”
+- React to the statement: “There is only one solid ground of assurance: ‘We are justified by his [Jesus’] blood’ (Romans 5:9).”